matt12117/cowboy-update/README.md

 ## NOTE
-Cowboy is currently made for CachyOS and cosmic-terminal in raw files.
+Cowboy-Update is currently made for CachyOS and cosmic-terminal in raw files.
 Using install script will detect your systems installed terminals and confirm your preferred terminal.

 ## Alternative methods